ninaperic/first-project/README.md

 - __Contact Page__

   - This page allows the user to find us and contact us.
-There is written our email adress and phone number.
+It also provides our e-mail adress and phone number.
-  - The user will be able to send us a message but for that the user will be asked first to write their name and email address.
+  - The user will be able to send us a message but for that the user will be asked first to write their name and e-mail adress.

 ![Contact](https://github.com/ninaperic/vintage-clocks/blob/main/assets/readme_images/contact.png)

  - __The Footer__

   - The footer section includes links to the relevant social media sites.
-The links will open to a new tab to allow easy navigation for the user.
+The links will open in a new tab to allow easy navigation for the user.
   - The footer is valuable to the user as it encourages them to keep connected via social media.

 ![Footer](https://github.com/ninaperic/vintage-clocks/blob/main/assets/readme_images/footer.png)